Sponsor a child in Albania

 A risky place to grow up

 More and more children are at risk of losing their parents.
 Lack of support for parents and migration by adults mean many children grow up alone.
 Poverty is a big problem in rural parts, where infrastructure is particularly underdeveloped.
 Here, access to healthcare is limited and child labour rates four times higher than in the city.
-Children from deprived backgrounds are at risk from organised crime, with many girls fall victim to human traffickers.
+Children from deprived backgrounds are at risk from organised crime, with many girls falling victim to human traffickers.

-Our Work in Albania
+Our work in Albania

 When SOS Tirana opened in 1995, 13 Family Houses took in 91 lone children in need of our protection.
 In 1999, the war in Kosovo meant that many refugee children needed our help, and we provided temporary accommodation in the Village.